By Dr Tony Alessandra (Alessandra & Associates) and Bo Hanson (Coaching Consultant and Director of Athlete Assessments)

 - More likely to wait for others to introduce themselves

 - Reserves expression of opinions

-Guarded and task-oriented or open and people-oriented
+Guarded and Task-orientated or Open and People-orientated

 - Shows feelings and enthusiasm freely